 These are just some of the possible defenses that can be used to have the aggravated assault charges against you dismissed.
 The more information your aggravated assault attorney has and the sooner you are in touch with your attorney can make a huge difference.

-If you or someone you know is facing aggravated assault charges, get the help you need by calling Naegle Law Firm at (480) 771-8144.
+If you or someone you know is facing aggravated assault charges, get the help you need by calling Naegle & Crider Criminal Defense Attorneys right away at 480-378-9000.

 We are available anytime day or night.